-As we’ll continue to explore, successful retail brands have pivoted a lot of their efforts towards listening to their customers and taking action to ensure that every aspect of the omnichannel retail experience is optimized by their feedback.
+As we’ll continue to explore, successful retail brands have pivoted a lot of their efforts towards listening to their customers and taking action to ensure that every aspect of the omnichannel retail experience is convenient, safe, and optimized by their feedback.
 Thus, many retailers are investing resources in the following areas:

 - Methods for listening to and collecting customer feedback

 - New technology for both digital and brick and mortar storefronts

 - Customer loyalty and retention

 Components of retail customer experience and measuring sentiment across all channels